Named after the former king Norodom Sihanouk, the city of Sihanoukville is usually a must on everyone’s travels to Cambodia.

 10. Relax on Koh Rong Sanloem

 Koh Rong Sanloem Island is a smaller version of Koh Rong, with some really beautiful beaches on the eastern side.
 The sea life around here is very diverse and makes for great diving and snorkeling.
-Most day trips cost around $20 USD.
+You can easily find a day trip.

 11. Hike in Bokor National Park

 Spanning 1,423.17 square kilometers (550 square miles), there’s a lot to do at Bokor National Park.
 You can hike through a rainforest and see Bokor Hill Station, the atmospheric ruins of the French aristocracy for whom Bokor was a big draw in the 1920s.
 There are amazing views, ruins, waterfalls, and temples all around.
 Admission is free too.
-Group day tours from Sihanoukville start from $20 USD, while a private guide for the day is $40 USD.
+You can take a group day tour or hire a private guide for the day.
 However, it’s 3 hours each way so it’s best to do it as an overnight trip.

 12. Take a day trip to Kep